 4. Camco TastePURE RV/Marine Water Filter

-• Comes with a durable and flexible anti-kink hose protector
+- Comes with a durable and flexible anti-kink hose protector like the AQUACREST filter

-The Camco inline garden hose filter has almost identical filtration materials inside the casing as the Aqua crest we just discussed.
+The Camco inline garden hose filter has almost identical filtration materials inside the casing as the Aqua Crest filter we just discussed.
 The KDF and the GAC materials eliminate most chlorine, algae, and organic chemicals, while the 20-micron membrane works as a screen that removes sediment and soil fragments.

 While this 3-membrane filtration is not effective as a whole-house reverse osmosis system, it’s as good as any other garden filter on the market except the AquaOx.
-It can get rid of the most common contaminants in small amounts, and if it can’t completely purify the water, then it means that the water is too polluted for a garden hose filter, and you’ll need to get a more powerful filtration device.
+It can get rid of the most common contaminants in small amounts, but if the water is too polluted for a garden hose filter, you’ll need to get a more powerful filtration device.

-Another similarity this model shares with the Aqua Crest is that it comes with a flexible anti-kink hose protector.
+Anti-kink hose protector: Another similarity this model shares with the AQUACREST is that it comes with a flexible anti-kink hose protector.
 This facilitates the attachment of the filter to nearly any hose without the risk of damage from the hose’s rigidity.

 5. LOVHO Garden Hose Sediment Filter

-The LOVHO isn’t like the other filters we reviewed simply because of its design.
-While the other hose filters we looked at are cylinders with filtration materials inside, this model has more of a T-shape.
+The LOVHO isn’t like the other filters we reviewed mainly because of its design and filtration abilities.
+While the other hose filters on our list are cylinders with filtration materials inside, this model has more of a T-shape.
+It’s also specifically designed to remove large soil and sediment particles rather than bacteria and other contaminants.
+The good news is, it’s great at doing so!

-The filter uses a mesh to eliminate large sediment and soil fragments from your water and prevent them from contaminating your garden.
+Removes sediment and soil: The filter uses a mesh to eliminate large sediment and soil fragments from your water and prevent them from contaminating your garden.
 Unfortunately, aside from that, the filter is not very effective against small contaminants.
+Still, removing soil and sediment is important when watering your plants and using your hose for cleaning.
+After all, nobody wants to cover their decking in soil.

 How We Reviewed Garden Hose Water Filters

-These are the main factors that we considered when making our selection of garden water hose filters for this article, as well as charts showing how all of them stack against each other.
+These are the main factors we considered when selecting garden water hose filters for this article, as well as charts showing how all of them stack against each other.

 Each garden hose filter has a unique filtration medium that determines what the device can and can’t filter.
 The filters are separated depending on the type of material or resin.
 The filter type you choose should depend on the specific contaminants found in your water.